Redefining the Ride – Xpress 2.0

 - 9 Xpress park-and-rides proposed for closure

-- MARTA proposed as the termini for two corridors
+- MARTA proposed as the terminal for two corridors

 Total number of trips proposed to be reduced by 50-75%, depending on the corridor.